Store & manage data

 Laboratory notebooks (lab books) are essential tools for research documentation.
 There are paper-based and electronic types.
 Ideally, each entry is dated, has a consecutive page number, and contains comprehensive information on preparing, executing, and following-up on an experiment.
 Documenting conscientiously forms the basis for quality, reproducibility, verifiability, and publication of research data.
 Find helpful tips in our handout about lab books (in German).

-For a comprehensive overview of electronic laboratory notebooks (ELN), we recommend the ELN Finder of TU Darmstadt.
+For a comprehensive overview of electronic laboratory notebooks (ELN), we recommend the ELN Finder of TU Darmstadt and ZB MED.
 The platform supports you in choosing a suitable tool.

 Manage your data with TUM Workbench, TUM's in-house open-source solution developed by the University Library.